gaetanlop/Commonlit-Readability-Competition/README.md

 * 12/06/2021: Read the paper https://arxiv.org/pdf/1905.05583.pdf + creation of custom Pytorch Trainer and Evaluator for Roberta.
 Pipeline finished.
 * 13/06/2021: Bert pretraining on our corpus.
 Still did not succeed to do it.
 Will finish it tomorrow.
 * 14/06/2021: Create a Script to validate the model mutlitple times in one epoch to fight against instability : 0.5299962748524167
-* 15/06/2021: Goal learn differential learning rate and apply it.
+* 15/06/2021: Implemented differential learning rate based on https://www.kaggle.com/rhtsingh/commonlit-readability-prize-roberta-torch-fit?scriptVersionId=64693127 + freezing/unfreezing.Learned about Pretrain on task dataset.
+* 16/06/2021: Define a custom init weight for the head + pretrain on corpus

 ## Things to try